 Britain’s economy grows by more than expected in hope to avoid recession

-GDP rose by 0.3 per cent in November, after declining by 0.3 per cent in October, according to ONS
+GDP rose by 0.3 per cent in November – but opposition blames government for ‘dismal’ growth

 Jeremy Hunt unable to tell Martin Lewis how the public can help the economy

-The UK economy grew by more than expected in November, according to new figures, boosting hopes of avoiding a recession.
+Britain’s economy grew by more than expected in November, boosting hopes that the country can avoid recession in 2024.

+Chancellor Jeremy Hunt hailed the “welcome news” and insisted that the country was in “a strong position for growth into the future”.

+But opposition parties and union leaders attacked the “dismal” growth figures, and said talk by Rishi Sunak’s claim the economy had turned a corner had “not survived contact with economic reality”.

-The uplift was driven by the services sector, which rose by 0.4 per cent during the month, and was the biggest contributor to economic growth.
+The uplift to growth was driven by the wide-reaching services sector, which rose by 0.4 per cent during the month, and was the biggest contributor to economic growth.
+It follows the economy shrinking in October, when manufacturing and construction sectors were hit by poor weather conditions.

+It means that the UK is teetering on the brink of falling into a technical recession at the end of the year, which can be defined as two consecutive quarters of negative growth.

+The economy declined between July and September, according to revised estimates from the ONS.
+Therefore, monthly GDP would need to be fractionally below zero in December, 0.02 per cent or more, in order for the economy to have shrunk between October and December as well.

 “But we have seen that advanced economies with lower taxes have grown more rapidly, so our tax cuts for businesses and workers put the UK in a strong position for growth into the future.”